Oct. 11, 2024

 And we want to take some of the emotion out of it when we're thinking about making this pivot, because a lot of times the emotion is actually what keeps us stuck.

 It's what actually holds us back from making a change, because there is so much fear and uncertainty, or it feels like there's a lot of fear and uncertainty when you're making a change.
+So the struggles that I usually see kind of fall into three buckets that I get to help my clients with.

+And I call it the money, the mindset, and the mission.
 So the first piece is the money, which obviously, you know this well, you probably hear this a lot of times.

 You know, they're afraid because they want to maintain a specific lifestyle.

 You know, they've, they've been making the money, so they've got all the things, the stuff, the fancy cars, the nice home, the jet skis or the dirt bikes or whatever, all the toys you go out to, all the best restaurants.
+Maybe your kids play really expensive sport.

+I mean, mine, when we were living in Jersey and I was going through this transformation, they were playing hockey.
 And the thought over and over in my head is, how can I break it to my boys that if mommy leaves corporate, they can't play hockey anymore?

 Now, of course, that wasn't actually true, that they could still play hockey if they wanted, but that was the fear talking.
+So we got to make sure that our money's right.

 We have to stop tying our words, our paycheck and thinking that, well, I'm only valuable because I make six or seven figures.